DAVIDTANEJA/OpenCV/README.md

 ### ->capture video.

-### ->haarcascade files will be downloaded in  "cv2/data"  folder, when install OpenCV
+## haarcascade files will be downloaded in  "cv2/data"  folder, when install OpenCV
-1.Open cmd prompt,      type>> pip install opencv-python 2.Open anaconda prompt, type>> conda install -c conda-forge opencv if any problem in anaconda prompt, run it as administrator.
+1.Open cmd prompt,      type>> pip install opencv-python
+2.Open anaconda prompt, type>> conda install -c conda-forge opencv
+if any problem in anaconda prompt, run it as administrator.